-Julie Lanoie is a Registered Nurse, Clinical Mental Health Practitioner, and director of Crossings, a bereavement support program for children and families in the Mount Washington Valley.
+Julie Lanoie, Founding Vice President of NHFREA, is a Registered Nurse, Clinical Mental Health Practitioner, and director of Crossings, a bereavement support program for children and families in the Mount Washington Valley.
 She serves on the interdisciplinary hospice team for Visiting Nurse Home Care and Hospice of Carroll County.
 She received her home funeral training from Final Passages and through multiple experiences in her own family and community as an active advocate of family directed funerals.
 She enjoys wildcrafting, cultivating medicinal teas, and walking with goats.
 Mount Washington Valley

-Susan Curtin is an experienced hospice volunteer, birth doula, and nonprofit board and management team member, with degrees in gerontology, clinical and counseling psychology, and chemical dependency, in addition to medical assistance studies.
+Susan Curtin, Founding Secretary of NHFREA, is an experienced hospice volunteer, birth doula, and nonprofit board and management team member, with degrees in gerontology, clinical and counseling psychology, and chemical dependency, in addition to medical assistance studies.
 Susan's current efforts include the establishment of a green burial cemetery in southwestern NH.
 She is a "7th generation local", animal welfare advocate, sports enthusiast, and bookworm, and received training from Final Passages.
 Monadnock & Southwestern NH.

-Deana Darby has worked in the healing arts since 1990.
-She is a certified Shiatsu massage therapist and Classical Homeopath.
+Deana Darby, Founding NHFREA Board Director, has worked in the healing arts since 1990.
+She is a certified Shiastsu massage therapist and classical Homeopath.
 She has undergone advanced training and internship through The Mandorla Project in Spiritual Midwifery to the Dying and has completed advanced training through Final Passages.
 Deana has trained extensively in meditation, as well as energetic and intuitive healing arts.
 Founder of Bodhi Tree Holistic Health Center and Full Circle Center in Napa, CA, she now pursues her passion as a consultant for conscious living and dying in New Hampshire and is a founding member of Threshold Care, a New England based network of trained practitioners who provide practical and spiritual care before, during, and after death through hands-on support and education.
 Wilton & Southwestern NH